apigee/devrel/references/product-recommendations-v1/README.md

 It uses [gcloud](https://cloud.google.com/sdk/gcloud) and [Maven](https://maven.apache.org/), both can be run from the GCloud shell without any installation.

 The API proxy uses a Service Account (e.g. datareader) for GCP authentication to access Big Query and Spanner.
-We'll use the project owner to get a GCP accesss token using "gcloud auth print-access-token" to deploy the proxy.
+We'll use the project owner to get a GCP access token using "gcloud auth print-access-token" to deploy the proxy.

 The high level steps are: